XintSong/RMSF-net/README.md

 1. RMSF-net.exe, an install file on Windows System.
 Run this file, and RMSF-net will be installed as a software.

-2. RMSF-net source code (web version).
-Source code of the web-version RMSF-net.
+2. RMSF-net source code (web-based version).
+Source code of the web-based RMSF-net.
 This repository is its backend part.

 #### RMSF annotated pdb files